Imperial Pacific Losing Ground in Saipan as License Structure Likely to Be Changed

 The bill adds that while it was risky for retirees’ pensions to be tied to one industry, it is riskier to tie it up to an exclusive licensee.
 Saipan Legislative Delegation to the Northern Islands urged that lawmakers “move away from the current single licensee framework” to improve stability and dependability.

 The bill reads that local legislation will allow up to five separate entities.
-By increasing the number of locally licensed casinos, there is more economic support for the industry, because casinos can compete and still work together, sharing costs and expenses for promoting the industry and bringing visitors, to the benefit of the CNMI.
+By increasing the number of locally licensed casinos, there is more economic support for the industry.
+This is because casinos can compete and still work together.
+At the same time, they can share costs and expenses for promoting the industry and bringing visitors, to the benefit of the CNMI.

-It is believed that the system will pose less risk to all parties by increasing the number of licenses and requiring $3 million in annual fees instead of $15 million from one company.
+It is believed that the system will pose less risk to all parties.
+It would increase the number of licenses and require $3 million in annual fees instead of $15 million from one company.

 The present exclusive casino license holder has strongly indicated that it cannot or will not be paying its $15 million fee in full, its annual $3 million regulatory fees to the Commonwealth Casino Commission, nor does it intend to pay its community benefit obligation,” asserts House Local Bill 226.